daniela-v/CWSchedulingApp/server/routes/README.md

 module.exports = router;
 ```

-#### For consistency, every route should have an unassigned variable called error and result which are send back to the requester in as a JS object;
+#### For consistency, every route should have an unassigned variable called error and result which are sent back to the requester in as a JS object;
 ```javascript
 let error;
 let result;